NecsusECS/Necsus/README.md

 #### Custom runners

-The `runner` is the function that is used to execute the primary system loop.
+The `runner` is the function used to execute the primary system loop.
 The default runner is fairly simple -- it executes the loop systems repeatedly until the Shared `NecsusRun` variable flips over to `ExitLoop`.
 If you need more control over your game loop, you can pass in your own.

 The last argument for a custom runner must be the `tick` callback.
 Any other arguments will be processed in the same manner as a system.
-This allows your runner to access entities, shared values or events.
+This allows your runner to access entities, shared values, or events.

 ```nim
 import necsus